matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 into these other APIs would add significant complexity, so this functionality has been provided with simpler, dedicated endpoints.

-The `m.third_party_terms` section contains only URLs of the documents that have been agreed to.
+The `m.accepted_terms` section contains only URLs of the documents that have been agreed to.
 This loses information like the name and version of the document, but:
  * It would be up to the clients to copy this information correctly into